Missing notification/invitation emails from Workable

 Ask the candidate to check their spam and junk folders, as well as any inbox filters (such as the Gmail "Updates" folder), just in case emails are being sent there.

 However, there are a number of factors affecting the delivery rate of every single email and many of them are outside of the email service provider’s control.
 The primary reason is that over time, spam filtering has become more rigorous.
 We have noticed that some webmail providers, especially Hotmail and Outlook, tend to have very sensitive spam filters.
-If you have prospective candidates using these email services, we'd suggest asking them to be sure they whitelist workablemail.com domain.
+If you have prospective candidates using these email services, we'd suggest asking them to be sure they add the workablemail.com domain to an allowlist.

-Other things like the content of the emails or shared cloud resources effect also play a big role.
-To improve inbox rates, check email content you typically send (especially the bulk emails) by using a 3rd-party application to determine what might be flagged in your messages.
+Other things like the content of the emails (links, attachments) or shared cloud resources effect also play a big role.
+To improve inbox rates, check the email content you typically send (especially the bulk emails) by using a 3rd-party application to determine what might be flagged in your messages.

 Work with your IT department (or the person who manages your Gmail/Outlook account).
-An IT person should check your "sender reputation" which is a crucial component of your email deliverability.
+An IT person should check your 'email reputation' score which is a crucial component of your email deliverability.
 The higher the score, the more likely your emails will be delivered to the inboxes of recipients on their network.
 Typically this involves checking SPF, DKIM and DMARC validation.

 If your prospective candidates are using Hotmail or Outlook email providers, it is highly suggested to ask them to safelist your company email domain to ensure your messages get through their spam filters.

-Note: To check if email integration has been enabled on your account, visit the Recruiting Preferences menu of the setting and check if Gmail or Office 365 toggles have been switched on.
-You need to be an admin to access this menu.
+Note: To check if email integration has been enabled on your account, Super Admins can visit Settings > Integrations and check if Gmail or MS 365 Outlook toggles have been switched on.